-Canmore is a great option for accommodation as well, if hotels in Banff are all booked during peak seasons.
+Canmore is a great option for accommodation as well if hotels in Banff are all booked during peak seasons.
 We LOVE Falcon Crest hotel, and it has been our favorite weekend getaway place for years.
-The hotel welcomes you with stunning views of Three Sisters Mountain range, and they also have a hot tub on-site.
+The hotel welcomes you with stunning views of the Three Sisters Mountain range, and they also have a hot tub on-site.

-So you have quaint walking areas, cafes, cross-country ski and mountain-bike trails – what’s not to like about Canmore!
+So you have quaint walking areas, cafes, cross-country ski, and mountain bike trails – what’s not to like about Canmore?